 1. Carrabba’s Italian Grill

-Folks who belong to AARP — you can become a full member if you’re at least 50 — save 10 percent at this chain.
+Folks who belong to AARP — you can become a full member if you’re at least 50 — save 10% at this chain.
 Just present your AARP card to get the discount.

 Chili’s does not offer a company-wide discount for seniors.
-Such offers vary by location, so the company advises asking specific locations directly whether they offer a senior discount.
+Some locations provide a discount, but such offers vary by location — so the company advises asking specific locations directly whether they offer a senior discount.

 Many of this pizza buffet chain’s locations offer discounts to certain groups of people, such as seniors or military members.
-They vary by location, though, so ask your nearest location whether it offers a senior discount.
+The offers vary by location, though, so ask your nearest Cicis whether it offers a senior discount.

-Close to two dozen restaurant chains currently offer discounts to AARP members, according to the member benefits website.
-Most are for 10 percent off — but Denny’s is an exception, offering 15 percent off.
+More than a dozen restaurant chains currently offer discounts to AARP members.
+Most of the AARP dining discounts are for 10% off — but Denny’s is an exception, offering 15% off.
 Just present your membership card.

-Guests who are 60 or older get a 10 percent discount, which is good for up to $1 off.
+Guests who are 60 or older get a 10% discount, which is good for up to $1 off.
 Ask the cashier for the discount before you pay.

 Members of the Association of Mature American Citizens (AMAC) — another advocacy group for folks age 50 or older — get access to special Friendly’s coupons.
 To redeem one, download or print a coupon from AMAC’s website and present it to your Friendly’s server.